|

 Code.
 This article is not a substitute for the NEC.

-These are the 10 NEC Article 110 items we deem most important, based
+These are the 10 NEC Article 110 items I deem most important, based

 on the pervasiveness of confusion and the potential costs of same.